Lime leaves tea was one of my favourite herbal teas and it still is today. The older folks in Jamaica call all teas made

 We are not the only country that uses it for its health benefits, but Bahamas, Yucatan, as well as Trinidad to name a few, also utilize this wonderful medicinal herb.

 The tea is an alternative herbal medicine, used as a nerve tonic.
 It is also used to treat high blood pressure, peptic ulcers, colds, asthma, digestion, scurvy, constipation, bronchial and respiratory conditions and it is also used as a sedative.

 Lime leaf contains Vitamin C as well as flavonoids which makes it a good medicinal herb to treat various diseases like heart diseases and cancer.src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-7449471155022392" crossorigin="anonymous">

 There are individuals who chew lime leaves to prevent nausea, an upset stomach and vomiting and there are no reports of side effects upon using the leaves for these health benefits.

 The fresh juice may be used for arthritis, and it is also a good herbal remedy when it is mixed with water to stop diarrhea and bellyaches.
 The juice is also good to be used as a disinfectant for wounds, cuts and bruises.

 Some persons cut the lime fruits in halves and use them to rub arthritic joints.
 Many of those same persons have testified that it is an effective remedy to alleviate the joint pains and will eventually cure this ailment.

-To make the tea, I personally boil 4-6 of the leaves in the amount of water that will bring out the taste.
-I boil the lime leaves just for a few minutes and then sweetened with a small amount of brown sugar.
+To make the tea, I personally boil 4-6 twigs with leaves in the amount of water that will bring out the taste.
+I boil the leaves just for about five minutes and then sweetened with a small amount of brown sugar.
 Honey is also a good substitute to sweeten your lime leaves tea.